takeokunn/emacs-lsp-scheme/README.md

 In order to solve this, the LSP server was designed to provide a function that launches a "command server".
-It is basically a regular REPL that listens on an specific port (customizable through `lsp-scheme-command-port`) for socket commands that spawn LSP servers on different threads.
+It is basically a regular REPL that listens on an specific port for socket commands that spawn LSP servers on different threads.
 This way we have a single Scheme instance that provides the REPL functionality and manages multiple LSP server on different threads.

 ## Contributing